jochenjonc/blog-component-state/README.md

 I mean not that there is no time in observables, but when we compose observables we should not care about when any of our state sources exactly emits a value...

-In fact that's the case, in a perfect functional setup we don't need to care about those problems.
+In fact that's the case, in a perfect reactive setup we don't need to care about those problems.
 However, as Angular is an object orientated framework we have to often with different problems related to life-cycles of components and services, router-events and many more things.

 In RxJS timing is give by the following: